E3SM-Project/Omega/components/omega/doc/design/VertCoord.md

 ## Verification and Testing

 ### Test:
-Unit tests will be used to test each of the computations (computePressure, computeZHeight, computeGeopotential, computePStarThickness) for a given mass thickness array.
+Unit tests will be used to test each of the computations (computePressure, computeZHeight, computeGeopotential, computePStarThickness) for a given pseudo thickness array.
 Comparison will be made to a ''truth'' vertical mesh that includes spatially varying `minLevelCell` and `maxLevelCell`.